ivargas-rs/.config/README.md

 spicetify apply
 ```

+For work user account the name of the color scheme is `work`.
+This was done to avoid clashing and being able to have both spotifies open with different colors.

 In case spicetify theme breaks install the [community themes](https://github.com/spicetify/spicetify-themes) (`spicetify-themes-git` in the AUR).
 Then copy:
 ```
 cp /usr/share/spicetify-cli/Themes/Ziro/user.css Themes/Ziro